dgilland/verify/README.rst

     # Both above lines are the same as:
     expect(some_var).Int().LessOrEqual(5).NotList()

-All assertions can be also used as lowercased methods:
+All assertions can be also used in snake case format:

 .. code-block:: python